Scheduled MonumentsEnglandBeacon mound at Fire Beacon Hill, 250m north west of Bosomzeal

 What is Beacon mound at Fire Beacon Hill, 250m north west of Bosomzeal?

-Beacon Mound at Fire Beacon Hill is an earthwork monument located in Devon, approximately 250 metres north-west of Bosomzeal.
+Beacon Mound at Fire Beacon Hill, located 250 metres north west of Bosomzeal in Devon, is a prehistoric burial mound of probable Bronze Age date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019949.

 Who is responsible for protecting Beacon mound at Fire Beacon Hill, 250m north west of Bosomzeal?